th-otto/MagicOnLinux/README.md

 * *MagicMac X* for MacOS X on PPC (32-bit application) and
 * *AtariX* for macOS up to 10.13 "High Sierra" (32-bit application).

 Basically MagicOnLinux is AtariX with removed GUI and replaced host file system on the emulator side.
 In particular the Carbon based MacXFS was replaced with a Linux/Posix based host XFS.
-Additionally, due to the 64-bit host architecture any callback from emulated to emulator had to be replaced with a new, different concept.
+Additionally, due to the 64-bit host architecture, any callback from emulated to emulator had to be replaced with a new, different concept.
 There are various compromises, because the MagiC kernel file remained unchanged, and this one unfortunately contains a significant part of the old MacXFS, that is not suitable for Posix calls.
 A clean solution would have been to replace, or mainly remove, the 68k part of the XFS and run the host XFS completely in the host environment.

 # How To Build (Linux, tested with Ubuntu 24.04)